jdx/mise/README.md

 ## direnv

 [direnv](https://direnv.net) and rtx both manage environment variables based on directory.
-Because they both analyze the current environment variables before and after their respective "hook" commands are run, they can conflict with each other.
+Because they both analyze the current environment variables before and after their respective "hook" commands are run, they can sometimes conflict with each other.
-As a result, there were a [number of issues with direnv](https://github.com/jdxcode/rtx/issues/8).
-However, we think we've mitigated these.
-If you find that rtx and direnv are not working well together, please comment on that ticket ideally with a good description of your directory layout so we can reproduce the problem.

-If there are remaining issues, they're likely to do with the ordering of PATH.
-This means it would really only be a problem if you were trying to manage the same runtime with direnv and rtx.
+If you have an issue, it's likely to do with the ordering of PATH.
+This means it would really only be a problem if you were trying to manage the same tool with direnv and rtx.
 For example, you may use `layout python` in an `.envrc` but also be maintaining a `.tool-versions` file with python in it as well.